 The law governs everything we do and will affect everyone’s lives, including your own, at some point, whether that’s buying your first car or house.
-This course is full of interesting topics such as Criminal Liability for crimes such as murder, manslaughter and theft.
-It will also cover Civil Liability in relation to personal injury and the court procedures involved.
-So whether you want to become a solicitor or barrister or just simply want to know more about the law, this course is guaranteed to spark your passion for problem solving and debating.
+This course is full of interesting topics such as criminal liability for crimes such as murder, manslaughter and theft.
+It will also cover civil liability in relation to personal injury and the court procedures involved.
+So whether you want to become a solicitor or barrister or just simply want to know more about the law, this course is guaranteed to spark your passion for problem solving and debate.

 Location: SRC Bede Sixth Form